TorresAWS/projectwide-variables/README.md

 }
 ```

-There are numerous options to configure the service and I will refer to AWS's documenatation for that.
+There are numerous options to configure the service and I will refer to AWS's documentation for that.
 Again, I exported the `global/variables` backend using the `exportbackend.tf` file as the `${data.terraform_remote_state.variables.outputs.domain}` variable is used here.
-At the same time, the distribution requires a SSL certificate in order to serve https connections.
+At the same time, the distribution requires an SSL certificate to serve https connections.
-My approach was to redirect the distribution to the S3 bucket endpoint that serves the website by means of an Alias record deployed in Route53:
+My approach was to redirect the distribution to the S3 bucket endpoint that serves the website using an Alias record deployed in Route53:

 <h5 a><strong><code>vi services/cloudfront-www/route53_record.tf</code></strong></h5>